sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/intensity.png' | prepend: site.baseurl }}" alt="Intensity Wizard" /></p>

-Refer to [CartoCSS documentation](http://docs.cartodb.com/cartodb-editor.html#cartocss) for an explanation of marker fill and marker stroke.
+See [CartoCSS Marker Properties](#markers) for a description of marker fill and marker stroke.

 #### Density
 Data is aggregated into hexagons colored based on intensity of data in each cell.
 Infowindows will be disabled.